Canadian Energy Centre

-The Canadian Energy Centre Limited (CEC), also commonly called the "Energy War Room", is an Alberta provincial corporation mandated to promote Alberta's energy industry and rebut "domestic and foreign-funded campaigns against Canada's oil and gas industry".
+The Canadian Energy Centre Limited (CEC), also commonly called the "Energy War Room", was an Alberta provincial corporation mandated to promote Alberta's energy industry and rebut "domestic and foreign-funded campaigns against Canada's oil and gas industry".

 The creation of an organization to promote Alberta's oil and gas industries was a campaign promise by United Conservative Party leader Jason Kenney during the 2019 Alberta general election.
 After winning a majority of seats in the election, Kenney's government inaugurated the CEC with a $2.84 million budget in December 2019.
 The CEC originally had an annual budget of CA$30 million which was decreased to $CA12 million.
 The CEC has been the subject of several controversies since its establishment, including accusations of plagiarizing logo designs.
 The CEC attracted widespread media attention when it launched a campaign against the Netflix animated children's movie Bigfoot Family because it cast Alberta's oil and gas industry in a negative light.
+In June 2024, the CEC was shut down, and merged into Alberta Intergovernmental Relations.